Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Introduction

 \section{Introduction}

 The microbiome, an incredibly diverse community of organisms, plays a pivotal role in human health and disease \citep{Pflug2012}.
-Microbiome composition is highly heterogeneous, with notable diversity across individuals shaped by factors such as environment and dietary habits.
-Recent scientific studies have associated taxonomic or functional changes in the microbiome with a spectrum of health conditions.
-In particular, oral microbial abundances have been shown to correlate with systemic inflammation and insulin resistance \citep{demmer2017subgingival}.

-The methodological developments proposed in this work are motivated by the Oral Infections, Glucose Intolerance, and Insulin Resistance Study (ORIGINS) \citep{demmer2015periodontal}, which seeks to characterize the association between the bacterial population of subgingival plaque and prediabetes.
-Oral microorganisms play a key role in shaping the risk of periodontal diseases, including periodontitis \citep{pihlstrom2005periodontal}.
-It is postulated that chronic inflammation driven by the periodontal microbiota may contribute to impaired glucose regulation and heightened risk of insulin resistance, potentially laying the groundwork for type 2 diabetes \citep{gurav2012periodontitis}.
-Through our case study on the ORIGINS data, we aim to identify taxa associated with insulin resistance, shedding light on the influence of the periodontal microbiome on prediabetes.

-In recent years, technological advancements have enabled direct quantification of microbiome composition.
-Most microbiome studies rely on sequencing of the 16S ribosomal RNA (rRNA) gene, which functions as a barcode that can be used to identify the bacterial species present in a sample.
-The analysis of microbiome profiling data poses numerous challenges \citep{Peterson2024}.
-First, due to limitations in sample collection and sequencing, the observed abundances can be interpreted only on a relative, rather than an absolute, scale.
-This characteristic renders the data inherently compositional and necessitates specialized analytical approaches \citep{Gloor2017}.
-Moreover, the high dimensionality of microbiome data necessitates sparse modeling techniques to identify relevant features for the prediction of clinical outcomes \citep{lin2014variable}.
-Finally, microbiome data sets contain numerous rare features, for instance, those observed in less than 5\% or 10\% of subjects.
-Typically, these rare features are filtered out prior to downstream analysis \citep{Callahan2016}.

-An alternative approach to filtering is to group features at higher taxonomic levels prior to predictive modeling.
-The observed features can be organized using taxonomic or phylogenetic trees.
-To obtain a taxonomic tree, the observed sequences are classified on the basis of their similarity to reference sequences for known organisms, generating a label that follows the traditional hierarchical classification \textsl{Kingdom}, \textsl{Phylum}, \textsl{Class}, \textsl{Order}, \textsl{Family}, \textsl{Genus}, \textsl{Species}.
-Phylogenetic trees, which can be obtained via bioinformatic pipelines, group features on the basis of their potential evolutionary relationships.
+Recent technological advances have enabled direct, high-throughput profiling of microbial communities in human samples.
+Most microbiome studies rely on sequencing of the 16S ribosomal RNA (rRNA) gene, which serves as a taxonomic barcode that can be mapped to bacterial taxa, often at genus level and, when resolution permits, species level.
+Microbiome composition is highly heterogeneous across individuals, shaped by factors such as environment, diet, medication use, and host biology.
+A growing body of work has linked taxonomic and functional shifts in the microbiome to a wide spectrum of health conditions, underscoring its potential as both a biomarker and a modulator of disease processes.